What people actually take NAD supplements for, from energy and focus to metabolic support and longevity, and what the human trials really show.

 2. Cognitive performance and focus

 The honest answer here is that human cognition data is thin.
-Most of the brain-and-NAD story rests on rodent work.
-Research suggests the mechanism is real; the question is whether an oral supplement moves the needle in your head specifically.
+Most of the brain-and-NAD story still rests on rodent work.

-3. Metabolic and blood sugar support
+3. Metabolic and blood-sugar support

 4. Athletic recovery and muscle output

 The picture for hard-training athletes is less settled.
-Dolopikou and colleagues in 2020 saw improved performance markers with a single dose of NR in older sedentary adults, but not the same signal in younger active people.
+Dolopikou and colleagues in 2020 saw improved performance markers with a single acute dose of NR in older sedentary adults but not the same signal in younger active people.
 Translation: the older you are, the more likely NAD supplementation matters for your training.

 5. Longevity and cellular aging